gabrielenava/DynaSoRS/README.md

 - Dowload this repository using the [mbs_superbuild](https://github.com/gabrielenava/mbs_superbuild) **(suggested)**.
 In this way, there will be also the possibility to use already existing [models](https://github.com/gabrielenava/mbs_models) and [simulations](https://github.com/gabrielenava/mbs_app).
 For installation, follow the instructions in the [mbs_superbuild README](https://github.com/gabrielenava/mbs_superbuild/blob/master/README.md).

-In both installation cases, it is required to add to the MATLAB path the **parent** directory of the folder `+mbs` that will be installed in your cmake installation path.
+In both installation cases, it is required to add to the MATLAB path the **parent** directory of the folder `+mbs`, that will be installed in your cmake installation path.
 This can be done **manually** and **permanently** through MATLAB settings.
 If the repo is installed with the `mbs_superbuild` the paths can be also added by running only once the script [startup_mbs.m](https://github.com/gabrielenava/mbs_superbuild/blob/master/cmake/templates/startup_mbs.m.in) that is generated with cmake in the superbuild `build` folder.
 In this second case, the path will be loaded **only** if MATLAB is started from the `userpath` folders (usually `~/Documents/MATLAB`).

 **Usage**: to call any `mbs_core` function inside MATLAB, you need to specify the `mbs` prefix as follows: `callToTheFunction = mbs.nameOfMyMbsFunction(**arguments**)`.